 Article 15: Where the people's court notifies witnesses to appear in court but the, witnesses do not appear in court to testify without a legitimate reason, the people's court may compel their appearance, with the exception of the defendant's spouse, parents and children.

 Where witnesses are compelled to appear, the court president shall sign and send out the order to appear in court to testify, and the court police will enforce it.
 When necessary, they may request assistance in enforcement from the public security organs.

-Article 16: Where a witness, evaluator, or victim faces threats to his physical safety, or that of his close relatives, as a result of testifying, the people's court shall adopt protective measures such as not making public their real name, address, workplace, and other personal information, or not revealing their appearance or true voice, and so forth.
+Article 16: Where a witness, evaluator, or victim faces threats to their physical safety, or that of their close relatives, as a result of appearing in court to testify, the people's court shall employ protective measures such as not making public their real name, address, workunit, and other personal information, or not revealing their appearance or true voice, and so forth.

 Where deciding to adopt protective measures for not revealing the personal information of witnesses, evaluators or victims appearing in court to testify, the adjudicators shall verify their identity before trial and must not disclose this in the witnesses pledge to give truthful evidence, pseudonyms and the like may be used to replace personal information in the judgment or ruling documents.

 Where during trial, witnesses, evaluators or victims request protection, the people's court shall immediately review and where truly necessary, shall promptly decide to adopt relevant protective measures.
 When necessary, they may request the public security organs employ special protective measures.

 Article 17: Reasonable expenses such as for travel, lodging, and meals incurred by witnesses, expert evaluators, and persons with specialized knowledge's appearance in court to testify, that are not paid by the prosecution and defense, are to be included in the special allowance for appearances in court to testify, and are to be released by the court in accordance with procedures after the appearance and testimony.